skuschel/postpic/README.md

 Usage
 -----
-postpic is available in the python package index [pypi](https://pypi.python.org/pypi/postpic/), thus it can be directly installed by using the python package manager pip:
+postpic can be used with python2 and python3.
+However the usage of python3 is recommended. postpic is available in the python package index [pypi](https://pypi.python.org/pypi/postpic/), thus it can be directly installed by using the python package manager pip:

 `pip install postpic`